Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Pikachu.md

 ---
 Ability1: Static
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME025.png
+BookShinyImageName: HOME025_s.png
 BoxSprite: SRD-BoxSprite-pikachu.png
+DexCategory: Mouse Pokemon
+DexDescription: Lives in small groups in forests but they tend to stay hidden.
+It stores electricity in the electric sacs on its cheeks and uses its tail to ground the excess charge.
+They can be stubborn and wary of strangers.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 4
+  Feet: 1.3
+  Meters: 0.4
 HiddenAbility: Lightning Rod
 HomeSprite: SRD-HomeSprite-pikachu.png
 Learnset: '[[SRD-Pikachu-Learnset]]'
 Legendary: 'No'
 Name: Pikachu
 Number: 25
+PrimaryEggGroup: Field
+SecondaryEggGroup: Fairy
 Sprite: pikachu.png
 Type1: Electric
 Type2: ''
+Weight:
+  Hectograms: 60
+  Kilograms: 6.0
+  Pounds: 13.2
 ---

 #PokeroleSRD/Pokedex